Who can become a Peer in Peerage of Science?

 Many features in Peerage of Science prevent this.
 First, Peers cannot even access, let alone review, manuscripts written by previous co-authors from past three years, or by colleagues in the same institution, so conspiracies are quite difficult to form.
 Second, peer-review-of-peer-review (see overview

 of the peer review process) makes such behavior unfruitful and risky.
-Other Reviewers will notice the bias and give that review low scores in review evaluation; the Editors will not give much weight to the review when considering publication of the manuscript, and the same effort could have been spent writing a review one could proudly publish.
+Other reviewers will notice the bias and give that review low scores in review evaluation; seeing the feedback from other reviewers, the editors will not give much weight to the review when considering publication of the manuscript, and the same effort could have been spent writing a review one could proudly publish.
 Also, Peers are encouraged to report any suspicions of scientific misconduct, in which case an investigation board which has access to system logs is formed.

 Why would journals be interested in publishing manuscripts that have already been seen by so many scientists, and does this not violate the "no prior publication" -term most journals have?

 Quite the contrary, the publishing journal will only benefit from the pre-publication advertisement the work has received in Peerage of Science!
 You have to remember that no one can cite a manuscript; the work becomes citable science only after it is published.
 In the best case, the scientific community is anxiously waiting for the paper to come out.
-What could be a greater situation for the journal – or the Authors!
-Note also, that only the first version of a manuscript is visible to most Peers; as soon as the actual peer-review starts the process can be accessed only by Authors, Reviewers engaged in that particular manuscript, and Editors.
+What could be a greater situation for the journal – or the authors!
+Note also, that only the first version of a manuscript is visible to everyone in Peerage of Science; as soon as the actual peer-review starts the process can be accessed only by authors, reviewers engaged in that particular manuscript, and editors.
 The revised version is also accessible only to this small group of people.
-In addition, users explicitly agree to a non-disclosure agreement concerning the manuscript and the reviews every time they access a new process, which is in force until the content is published.
+In addition, users explicitly consent to a non-disclosure agreement concerning the manuscript and the reviews every time they access a new process, which is in force until the content is published.

 I am not interested in publishing in any of the participating journals – why would I submit my manuscript?